 We've all felt it.
 Fear of failure, fear of rejection, fear of death.
 It stops us from doing things.
 Sometimes fear is useful ...

-Fear of beasts with great big sharp pointy teeth is irrelevant in the 21st century, unless we live in the wilds of Canada, are armed only with a blunt stick and are surrounded by a pack of hungry wolves.
+Fear of beasts with great big sharp pointy teeth is irrelevant in the 21st century unless we live somewhere like the wilds of Canada, are armed only with a blunt stick and are surrounded by a pack of hungry wolves.
 Yes, fear would be very useful then; fight or flight anyone?
 I'd probably run away too!

 Though we have a whole new set of fears to contend with in this day and age and two of the commonest are fear of rejection and fear of failure.
 What we're actually scared of is the unknown.
 What we should really be scared of is doing nothing.

 Well, everyone has that problem, but what everyone has - in different proportions - is courage.
 As John Wayne said so brilliantly, "courage is accepting your fears and saddling up anyway!" and I agree with him.
 Sometimes a girl's gotta do what a girl's gotta do!

 And this is where we need to dig deep, find our courage and go for it.
 Whether it's a new business venture, a change in your relationship status, facing a life-threatening illness or even just doing a new hobby for the first time.
 If we accept that we are fearful - and just do it anyway - then surely we have a better chance at a positive outcome?

 Regular readers will know of my ill health over the past couple of years and how I was one breath away from my head exploding in 2012 and my brush with cancer in 2014.
 Friends on social media will also know that I've lost a couple of good friends recently.
 These lovely people were cut down in their prime, without showing signs of ill health and leave loving families behind them.